-Through directed exchange, health care providers have a secure and timely way of sending alerts and sharing patient data, such as laboratory orders and results, patient referrals, or discharge summaries, with other providers.
-The data is securely encrypted and is only share between providers who already know and trust each other.
+Through the directed exchange, health care providers have a secure and timely way of sending alerts and sharing patient data, such as laboratory orders and results, patient referrals, or discharge summaries, with other providers.
+The data is securely encrypted and is only shared between providers who already know and trust each other.
 Providers can also communicate with each other through a secure messaging format, much like Email.
 This helps to support use cases such as referrals, care coordination, and transitions of care.
-For instance, a primary care provider can directly send patient information, such as list of medications, diagnosis, and lab results to another provider when referring their patients.
+For instance, a primary care provider can directly send patient information, such as a list of medications, diagnoses, and lab results to another provider when referring their patients.
 This information reduces duplication of tests, redundant collection of information from the patient, unnecessary visits, and medication errors.
 HL7 integration solutions facilitate directed exchange by providers.

 2. Query-based Exchange

-Query-based exchange in a healthcare information exchange organization that lets providers search for and find information on a patient from other providers.
+Query-based exchange in a healthcare information exchange organization lets providers search for and find information on a patient from other providers.
 This is generally needed when a healthcare provider encounters a new patient or when the provider hopes to uncover some important information in previous patient records.
 This form of exchange is especially beneficial for delivering unplanned care.
-For instance, if an unconscious person comes into the ER, the physician can use this query-based exchange system to access critical pieces of data about that patient, such as medications, recent radiology images, and list of allergens, health complications, contraindication, and so on.
+For instance, if an unconscious person comes into the ER, the physician can use this query-based exchange system to access critical pieces of data about that patient, such as medications, recent radiology images, list of allergens, health complications, contraindications, and so on.
 If a pregnant woman visits a new doctor, the healthcare provider can easily obtain her pregnancy care record, to ensure the health of both the mother and the child.

 3. Consumer Mediated Exchange

 This form of exchange encourages patients to collect and maintain control of their personal health information and access their records online.
-This form of exchange is used to provide patient centric care, hereby increasing their involvement in their own healthcare and increasing their knowledge and understanding of their health.
+This form of exchange is used to provide patient-centric care, hereby increasing their involvement in their own healthcare and increasing their knowledge and understanding of their health.
 Patients may need to access their records when they want to share their healthcare providers with vital information, correct inaccurate demographic, medical, or billing information, and keep tabs on their health and insurance information.

 HL7 Health Information Exchange Examples

-Some examples of HIE through HL7 includes:
+Some examples of HIE through HL7 include: